vishnuP2712/Article-Summarizer/README.md

 The script performs the following steps:

 📲 Fetch Content: Utilizes the requests library to send an HTTP GET request to the target URL and retrieve the raw HTML of the webpage.
 🧹 Parse HTML: Employs BeautifulSoup to parse the complex HTML structure.
-It specifically targets paragraph (<p>) tags to extract the main body of the article, filtering out ads, navigation bars, and other irrelevant content.
+It specifically targets paragraph tags to extract the main body of the article, filtering out ads, navigation bars, and other irrelevant content.
 🧠 Generate Summary: The extracted text is passed to a summarization pipeline from Hugging Face Transformers.
 By default, it uses the sshleifer/distilbart-cnn-12-6 model, which is fine-tuned for summarizing news articles.
 📄 Display Output: The final, condensed summary is printed neatly to the console for the user to read.